-Schelton Assoumou and Brownstone NYC to continue building modular homes in New York City and New York State.
+Schelton Assoumou and Brownstone NYC continue building modular homes in New York City and New York State.
 The company recently announced multiple projects which will create over 40 homes using Modular Technology in 2023 and beyond.

 Schelton Assoumou, the managing director of Brownstone NYC (“Brownstone”) is working on several Modular Projects in the Greater New York City Area (Brooklyn, Queens, Bronx, Westchester, etc.)

 Brownstone is in the process of selecting one partner who specializes in building Modular Homes.
 Schelton and his team visited several modular home factories in Pennsylvania in December 2019.
 They were strengthened in the idea that modular homes construction are the wave of the future of the new construction industry in New York City; especially since the major historical barriers to entry in this valuable market are being resolved.
 Therefore, the cost savings of this prevalent building technology most United States markets will now be a viable option for construction in New York City.

 In addition to specific New York City building codes constraints now being lifted, another issue to modular homes in New York City is the logistical challenge.
 Indeed, the homes are currently built in out of state factories and must to be transported to the site and installed with the crane, roads and overpasses make this little more difficult for New York city.
 In spite of all these challenges, Brownstone has concluded that Modular Home is a viable alternative to traditional Frame and Brick Houses.
 Brownstone projects up to five pilot projects completed before the end of 2020.